“The pig was harvested, dressed and transported to the park.”

 The Division Director promptly made the decision to proceed.
 The pig was harvested, dressed and transported to the park.
 The Division’s Texas BBQ chef did his magic and it was delectable—the Guardsmen feasted grandly.
 And the Parks Division leadership took the opportunity to honor the Guardsmen and express their appreciation for the hard work that had produced such a successful result.

 This case illustrates a tough problem that not infrequently confronts state level agencies often operating on austere budgets.
 In this case, leaders at every level did the right thing as leaders.
 They thoroughly investigated courses of action and options.
-They thought out of the box.
-They identified a doable course of action, made a decision to proceed and decisively pursued that course of action.
+They thought outside of the box.
+They identified a doable course of action, made a decision to proceed, and decisively pursued that course of action.

 There was some risk and the action pursued was something not previously attempted—but the leaders persevered and made it happen.
 As well, the inter-agency cooperation was exceptional.
 The case illustrates what committed, innovative and decisive leadership combined with highly effective project team building can do to achieve success on scarce resources—even achieve the rare, ever sought after and mythic goal of synergy.